onqtam/headjack/docs/why/10_COOPERATION.md

 > "Love is the one thing we're capable of perceiving that transcends time and space." - [Brand, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2213908&ref_=ext_shr_lnk)

+> "Love isn’t something that we invented.
+It’s observable.
+Powerful.
+It has to mean something.
+Maybe it means something more, something we can’t yet understand.
+Maybe it’s some evidence, some artifact of a higher dimension that we can’t consciously perceive.
+Love is the one thing that we’re capable of perceiving that transcends dimensions of time and space." - [Brand, Interstellar (2014)](https://www.imdb.com/title/tt0816692/characters/nm0004266?item=qt2307348&ref_=ext_shr_lnk)

 > "No one can be perfectly free till all are free; no one can be perfectly moral till all are moral; no one can be perfectly happy till all are happy." - [Herbert Spencer](https://www.azquotes.com/quote/279406)

 > "Happiness only real when shared." - [Christopher McCandless AKA Alexander Supertramp](https://www.goodreads.com/quotes/184807-happiness-only-real-when-shared)